laurastrathern/github-slideshow/_posts/0000-01-02-laurastrathern.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Tervetuloa to LauraStrathern's wonderful and awesome slide!"
 ---
-This is laurastrathern's slide.
+This is my super awesome slide.
+I love it.
 Use the left arrow to go back!